A Guide to Residential Catch Basins and Dry Wells

 The laws and other regulations in place to mandate clean water not only aim to protect water but also to spread awareness about how clean water and responsible drainage practices are up to each individual who owns some kind of property.
 The onus is on the landowner to correctly install and then maintain drainage systems including catch basins, dry wells and septic systems.
 Different government entities regularly test all forms of water including coastal areas, lakes, rivers, groundwater and water tables and aquifers.

-When one of them shows distress such as pollution, increased temperature or dead fish, it usually launches an investigation to find the source of the problem, and anyone contributing to it can be subject to fines, penalty and repair or restoration measures.
+When one of them shows distress such as pollution, increased temperature or dead fish, it usually launches an investigation to find the source of the problem, and anyone contributing to it can be subject to fines, penalties and repair or restoration measures.
 From big chunks of debris to small, unseen chemicals, the concern for clean water comes through local agencies directly from the Environmental Protection Agency.

 Federal Suggestions Relate